Roblox/roact/docs/api-reference.md

 `component` can be a string, a function, or a table created by `Component:extend`.

 !!! caution
-	Once `props` or `children` are passed into the `createElement`, make sure not to modify them!
+	Make sure not to modify `props` or `children` after they're passed into `createElement`!

 ### Roact.createFragment
 ```
 Roact.createFragment(elements) -> RoactFragment
 ```

-Creates a new Roact fragment, which can contain multiple elements.
-Fragments allow a component to group elements together by returning them to external groups instead of needing create nested groupings.
+Creates a new Roact fragment with the provided table of elements.
+A fragment represents a collection of elements that will be parented together.

+The `elements` argument should look exactly like the table of children that you might pass as the third argument of `createElement`.

+!!! caution
+	Make sure not to modify `children` after they're passed into `createFragment`!

 ### Roact.mount
 ```